 Written by Estelle Asmodelle REQUEST REVIEW COPY

 As we look for life on other planets, what do we expect or hope to find?
 Organic life?
-Life as we understand, may be in for revision.
-Afterall, its just as possible that we may find silicon life and artifical intelligence far greater than our own.
+Life, as we understand, maybe in for revision.
+After all, it’s just as possible that we may discover silicon life and artificial intelligence far more significant than our own.

-The real concept of this film lay in two questions; “what is consciousness?” and “can a machine ever be a conscious being?”
+The fundamental concept of this film lay in two questions; “what is consciousness?” and “can a machine ever be a conscious being?”

 Perhaps there will be a time in the future when the answer to these two questions is the same.

-The ideas in the film deal with, robots and androids, space travel, the future, aliens and disease.
+The ideas in the film deal with robots and androids, space travel, the future, aliens and disease.
 It confronts our fear of ourselves and our ideas of control.
-It also addresses the idea of what makes us who we are.
+It also addresses the concept of what makes us who we are.
 Is it our memory or our actions?